 If you were sexually abused as a child in an Australian institution, like a school, church or sports club, you can tell your story to the Royal Commission.

 There are two main ways to share your story with us – in person at a private session, or you can provide a written account.

-More than 5,000 private sessions have been held and more than 1,500 people are currently waiting for a private session.
+More than 5,500 private sessions have been held and around 1,500 people are currently waiting for a private session.
 Due to this demand, the Royal Commission will close registrations for private sessions on 30 September 2016.

 A private session allows survivors to speak directly with a Commissioner about their experiences, in a private and comfortable place.